 - B) When attempts are made to batter in doors, break locks, etc., the Referee will use the system detailed in (1) above.
-To do so, he must determine a Strength rating for the door, lock, etc. The following table is provided as a guide for these values: - C) Strength is used in determining a Character's HPV. - D) Portage Ability A Character's Portage Ability equals:
+To do so, he must determine a Strength rating for the door, lock, etc. The Strength Table (1.10) is provided as a guide for these values. - C) Strength is used in determining a Character's HPV. - D) Portage Ability A Character's Portage Ability equals: